mtakahiro/gsf/docs/input.rst

 Spectral data
 -------------
-gsf reads an ascii spectral file of for the target object, in DIR\_EXTR in a configuration file.
+gsf reads the ascii spectral file for the target object, in DIR\_EXTR in the configuration file.
 The file should be specified in [SPEC\_FILE], whose formats are;

 #  Wavelength_in_AA Flux_nu Error_in_flux